Portugal in the Reconquista: Reestablishment of the county of Portugal

-Count Raymonds lack of capacity against the Muslims dictated his loss of prestige at the Leonese Court.
+Count Raymonds lack of capacity against the Muslims resulted in his loss of prestige at the Leonese Court.
 In 1096 his cousin Henry was made new Count of Portugal and attributed the territory between the river Minho and Mondego.

 In 1102, count Henry defeated a Muslim force at the Battle of Arouca, together with Egas Moniz.

+In 1108 and 1109, King Sigurd of Norway sailed along the western coast of Iberia on his way to the Holy Land with 60 ships and 5,000 men, in what would become known as the Norwegian Crusade.
+Having departed in the autumn of 1107, a year later the Norwegians wintered on the coast of Galicia with the permission of a local lord, but, lacking provisions, they pillaged his castle.
+On their way to the Mediterranean, they sailed up the Ribeira de Colares, which at that time was not yet silted up, and then plundered the castle of Sintra or Colares, fought against the garrison of Lisbon near the city and then plundered Alcácer do Sal.

+Count Henry of Portugal did not limit his action to the southern Portuguese border.
+On 24 January 1110, the Count joined forces with King Alfonso I of Aragon to defeat the Emir of Zaragoza, Al-Musta'in II, at the Battle of Valtierra, near Tudela.

 Loss of Santarém, 1111

 In 1110 Count Henry dispatched the adail Soeiro Fromarigues to Santarém with a number of troops to reinforce the city against the almoravids, who threatened the southern frontier.
 These forces were however attacked while encamped at Vatalandi, an unknown location close to the Tagus.
 Soeiro Fromarigues and the knight Miro Crescones were killed in action.

 The following year, Santarém was again besieged by an army led by Seyr.
 Lacking sufficient forces to resist effectively or sure relief, the city fell to the Almoravids and the county of Santarém was abolished.

 Count Henry died in 1112 and his wife Teresa took over as regent for their young son Afonso Henriques.